IoannisKyriazis/Spitaki-Application/README.md

 # Spitaki Application
 Search for rental houses or post your own.
-The application name is "Spitaki" and it will be soon available for Android OS and iOS.
+The application name is "Spitaki" and it will be soon available for Android OS.

 Members of this project: Ioannis Kyriazis, Panagiotis Papadopoulos